Analysis of the 2014-2015 CCRPI Scores

 - Calculation of Content Mastery achievement indicators

 - Forty percent of the Achievement score is based on student performance on state tests.
-In 2014-2015, Georgia transitioned to the Georgia Milestones from the Criterion-Referenced Competency Tests (CRCTs) and the End-of-Course Tests (EOCTs).
+In 2014-2015, Georgia transitioned to the Georgia Milestones from the Criterion-Referenced Competency Tests (CRCT) and the End-of-Course Tests (EOCT).
 As a result, the indicators measuring performance on these tests changed.
 In the 2014-2015 CCRPI, Developing Learners are weighted at 0.5, Proficient Learners are weighted at 1.0, and Distinguished Learners are weighted at 1.5 when determining the percentage of students scoring at Developing Learner or above.
 Previously, these indicators used the percentage of students meeting or exceeding expectations.